-69. If after 60 days from giving the agency a copy of such a report the DPA thinks that remedial action has not been taken, cl.24(5) requires it to give a further report to the Minister on its contact with the agency, action taken by the agency and the DPA's reasons for so thinking.

-70. Where the DPA exercises its discretion to report to the Minister on an investigation where it did not reach the conclusion that there had been an interference with privacy by the agency against which the complaint was made, it is to give a copy of the report to the complainant and the agency concerned (cl.24(3)).
+- 69. If after 60 days from giving the agency a copy of such a report the DPA thinks that remedial action has not been taken, cl.24(5) requires it to give a further report to the Minister on its contact with the agency, action taken by the agency and the DPA's reasons for so thinking. - 70.
+Where the DPA exercises its discretion to report to the Minister on an investigation where it did not reach the conclusion that there had been an interference with privacy, it is to give a copy of the report to the complainant and the agency concerned (cl.24(3)).